Who First Distilled Alcohol

 The traditional technique of distilling alcohol involves heating the liquid mixture in a pot or still over an open flame or hot coals.
 The vapors that rise from the boiling liquid are collected in a condenser and condensed back into a liquid form.
 The resulting liquid contains higher concentrations of alcohol than its original source.
 This process can be repeated multiple times to increase the concentration of alcohol in the final product.

-See also Is Glacier Water Distilled
+See also What Vodka Is Distilled 10 Times

 The traditional method of distilling requires careful monitoring throughout the process, as it is easy to overheat or burn off too much of the alcohol content during distillation.
 This can lead to an unpleasant flavor in the final product and can affect its shelf life.